QQyrus/qyrus-ai-sdk-java/Readme.md

 ## VISION NOVA

 <b>VISION NOVA</b> allows you to create test scenarios for the app screen and also allows you to create accessibility tests.
-Provide your
+Provide your publicly accessible image url

 Lets look at using it with SyncClient